Emerjoin/Hi-List/README.md

 When the server returns an empty array of rows, the pagination is not displayed.

 ### Intercepting the fetch operation from a view
-*What is the fetch operation?* Is when the Hi-List component attempts to fetch data from Server.
+**What is the fetch operation?** Is when the Hi-List component attempts to fetch data from Server.<br>
-*Why would you want to intercept such operation?* To change the input or the outcome.
+**Why would you want to intercept such operation?** To change the input or the outcome.
 Changing the input means: add filtering properties.
 Changing the outcome means: changing the rows composition or even adding rows.

 #### Changing the input